cat7enthusiast/cat7enthusiast/README.md

 # ೃ⁀➷ Eri Here:
-˙⋆✮ Tech apprentice based in the UK<br>✧.* Aspiring engineer<br>⋆˚࿔ Specialisation in AI/ML/DL and optimisation!
+˙⋆✮ Machine learning & Data Science Intern based in the UK<br>✧.* Working towards a Bsc (Hons) in Comouter science with Artificial Intelligence<br>⋆˚࿔ Specialisation in AI/ML/DL and optimisation!

 # ・❥・ Beep beep stack: